 Rama-Madhav Punyotsav: During the month of Karthik, a fair is organised as part of the Rama-Madhav Punnyotsav.
 This commemorates the death anniversary of the temple patrons Madhavrao and his wife Ramabai

-By rail: The nearest railway station is at Pune, at 25 km from Theur.
+- By rail: The nearest railway station is Pune.
 The Pune station connects to major Indian cities.

-There are not many places to stay at Theur, therefore, pilgrims choose to stay at Pune which is just 25 km from the Temple.
+There are not many places to stay for accommodation at Theur, therefore, pilgrims choose to stay at Pune which is just 25 km from the Temple.

 There are no restaurants at Lenyadri except for the Yatri Niwas which offer food options.
 Devotees may opt to eat at the smaller restaurants on the highway or at Junnar.